tibsys/MidiExpress/README.md

 ## Configuration software

 This software is coded in C++-11 with Qt5.
 It is designed to make some configuration in the Arduino board in order to change or fine-tune its behaviour.

+## Dependencies

+Here comes the list of dependencies for this project.

+## Licenses

+Here comes the licences of the components used in this project.